Bira/octopus-carnival/_drafts/dragons/blue-dragons.md

 Neither book's blue dragons have reason to land when fighting PCs.
 Lightning Burst allows them to outrange everything except the ranger's arrows and the wizard's Magic Missiles.
+The MV variant can actually keep itself even further away and use its instinctive actions to swoop into range, fire off a burst, and move away again.
 A blue dragon who wants to play it safe can force the party into a very boring extreme-range artillery battle.

-Fortunately, very few blue dragons would want to play it safe - they should be swooping in to use their more powerful breath weapon, and should land to gore and claw anyone they manage to stun.
-If that seems like a bad bet even for these vain pirate kings, you should provide them with some lightning-resistant henchthings who will wade in and try to hold the party in position for a bombardment.
+Fortunately, very few blue dragons would want to play it safe - they should be closing in to use their more powerful breath weapon, and should land to gore and claw anyone they manage to stun.
+If that seems like a bad bet even for these vain pirate kings, you should provide them with some lightning-resistant henchthings who will engage and hold the party in position for a bombardment.
 This should give your melee fighters something to do as well.

 You can still play the "long range artillery battle" angle as a run up to the